IBM/z_ansible_collections_samples/README.md

 * [z/OS User Management With Ansible](https://community.ibm.com/community/user/ibmz-and-linuxone/blogs/blake-becker1/2020/09/03/zos-user-management-with-ansible) - \[[Playbook](zos_concepts/user_management/add_remove_user)\]

 ## Playbacks
-Want to experience Z automation without rolling up your sleeves?
-Did you just pour a fresh cup of coffee and want to learn more about automating Z with Ansible?
-Have a look at some of our playbacks using our own playbooks available in this repository.
+Want to experience Z automation with Ansible without rolling up your sleeves?
+Take a look at some of our playbacks using our own playbooks available in this repository.

 * [Copy, Sort and Fetch Data Sets on z/OS using Ansible](https://mediacenter.ibm.com/media/Copy%2C+sort%2C+and+fetch+data+on+z+OS+using+Ansible/1_ah4qhyvu)